Vera Scarth-Johnson: Life in Australia

 In 1947 Vera emigrated to Australia, and after some time in Victoria moved north, settling in the Wide Bay district of Queensland, where she purchased a small property near Bundaberg.
 Initially she grew vegetables and tobacco but soon changed to sugar cane, being only the second woman to obtain a sugar assignment.
 Vera was no slouch when it came to being involved in the hard work of farming and had a fund of lively tales of her life as a cane farmer.

 In the evenings, particularly in winter, when farm work was less demanding, Vera sketched and painted flowers.
-In the mid-1960s she heard a radio interview featuring the Director of the Royal Botanic Gardens, Kew, England.
-He was discussing how poorly funded botany was, and how the Gardens relied heavily on the voluntary assistance of collectors around the world.
+In the mid-1960s she heard a radio interview featuring the Director of the Kew Royal Botanic Gardens of England.
+He was discussing how poorly funded botany was, and how the Kew Gardens relied heavily on the voluntary assistance of collectors around the world.
 Vera wrote to him offering help and enclosed some of her drawings, so beginning her long association with herbaria at Kew.

-Vera's collecting trips, all at personal expense took her travelling over much of Australia – and around the Pacific Islands.
+Vera's collecting trips, all at personal expense took her travelling over much of Australia and around the Pacific Islands.
 Herbaria in Australia, in Europe and the North America benefited enormously from her research and passion.
 Entranced by the beauty of the Endeavour River valley, in 1972, at the age of 60 Vera settled in Cooktown and began collecting and recording native plants of the region.
 With Aboriginal friends from the local Guugu Yimithirr people, Vera made extensive trips locating species and recording information on their uses.

-Inspired by the early botanical work of Joseph Banks and Daniel Solander and Lieutenant (later Captain) James Cook's voyage of discovery, she set out to paint the wonderful plants of the area.
+Inspired by the early botanical work of Joseph Banks and Daniel Solander and Lieutenant (later Captain) James Cook's voyage of discovery, she set out to paint the plants of the area.
 To her great sorrow, the onset of Parkinson's disease meant she could only complete 160 works.